 What is E-Waste and E-Recycling?

-A few things we cannot accept include: vacuum cleaners, smoke alarms, fluorescent light bulbs, exit signs, and VHS/cassette tapes, CDs, DVDs, and floppy discs.
+A few things they cannot accept include: vacuum cleaners, smoke alarms, fluorescent light bulbs, exit signs, VHS/cassette tapes, CDs, DVDs, and floppy discs.

 How big is the E-Waste problem?

 E-waste is the fastest growing component in our waste stream.
 In 2012 e-waste accounted for one to two percent of the solid waste stream1.
 According to the EPA, 3.4 million tons of e-waste were generated in the U.S. in 2012; only 1 million tons of this e-waste was recycled.2 This means that roughly 2/3 of our e-waste – 2.4 million tons – ended up in our landfills or incinerators in a single year.